 - Many of these double-walled petroleum storage tanks systems have exceeded their warranty life, which makes them more susceptible to failures. - Historical inspection records show that as tank systems age, equipment failures and maintenance issues occur more frequently.
 These issues are only discovered by regular site inspections and more comprehensively addressed due to the revised regulations of October, 2018.
 These revised regulations provided timeframes for testing of equipment and recordkeeping.

-Reduced inspection frequencies greatly increases the chances for petroleum discharges as equipment failures and maintenance issues to persist for longer periods before being discovered by inspectors, as there are facilities that wait until the inspector arrives before conducting maintenance or testing.
+However, these October 2018 requirements are not satisfied until the inspector arrives at the site, creating a situation where the facility is out of compliance. - Reduced inspection frequencies greatly increases the chances for petroleum discharges as equipment failures and maintenance issues to persist for longer periods before being discovered by inspectors, as there are facilities that wait until the inspector arrives before conducting maintenance or testing.